-Horse escapes, drags Amish buggy through downtown Ephrata
+Horse escapes, drags Amish buggy into Ephrata

 LANCASTER COUNTY — A runaway horse dragging an Amish buggy damaged several cars in Clay Township Friday morning, according to Ephrata Borough Police.

-Police believe the horse and buggy were waiting outside a Smart Shopper in Clay Township when the horse got free of its tether and ran off.
+Police believe the horse and buggy were waiting outside a Sharp Shopper store in Clay Township when the horse got free of its tether and ran off.

 No one was inside the buggy at the time, police say.